-The Strategy aims to provide guidance in delivering effective communications service to the countries and territories of the Wider Caribbean Region in keeping with the agreed 2019-2020 Work Plan for the Caribbean Environment Programme.
+The Strategy aims to provide guidance in delivering effective communications and knowledge management service to the countries and territories of the Wider Caribbean Region in keeping with the agreed 2019-2020 and 2022 Work Plan for the Caribbean Environment Programme.
 A Communications Sub-Programme-Communication, Education, Training and Awareness (CETA) supports CEP's technical sub-programmes dealing with biodiversity and pollution based on an agreed workplan.